DragonMinded/bemaniutils/README.md

 A command-line utility for working with the DB used by "api", "services" and "frontend".
-This utility includes options for creating tables in a newly-created DB, granting and revoking admin rights to the frontend, generating migration scripts for live DBs, and upgrading live DBs based on previously created migration scripts.
+This utility includes options for creating tables in a newly-created DB, granting and revoking admin rights to the frontend, generating migration scripts for production DBs, and upgrading production DBs based on previously created migration scripts.
 Its driven by alembic under the hood.
 You will use `create` on initial setup to generate a working MySQL database.
-If you change the schema in code, you can use this again with the `generate` option to generate a migration sript.
+If you change the schema in code, you can use this again with the `generate` option to generate a migration script.
 Whenever you run an upgrade to your production instance, you should run this against your production DB with the `upgrade` option to bring your production DB up to sync with the code you are deploying.
 Run it like `./dbutils --help` to see all options.
 The config file that this works on is the same